bnnm/frontend/ripping-guidelines.md

 For help try [HCS64 Discord](https://discord.gg/7ddT4pP) or the HCS64 forums.

+To upload new sets use [vgm-upload.hcs64.com/](https://vgm-upload.hcs64.com/).
+If file is too big post a link on Discord or the forums (if it's small please upload it with that link).

 ## Guidelines

 ### Include original audio files, as extracted from the games